Why Public Relations Matters To Manufacturers

 How Public Relations Helps B2B Companies

-A well-developed public relations effort reaches the desired audience in one or more of these ways:
+A well-developed public relations effort reaches your desired audience in one or more of these ways:

 - It educates: Public relations educates the audience about what your company does and why it matters.
 It can also educate the market about a new product or solution.